 - 0.13% pa (larger accounts and/or more risk free holdings) and

 - 0.30% pa (smaller accounts, all in equities).

 Since 2018 it has been an EU requirement for managers to disclose total investment costs to all clients.
-This requirement applies to both investment advisers and discretionary managers.
 It makes costs for disaggregated firms like us (using platforms and external products) comparable with vertically-integrated firms like private-client stockbrokers, banks and boutique managers with their own products or offering segregated portfolios of either funds or securities.

 Our all-in costs

 In 2021 Fowler Drew clients’ all-in costs averaged 0.68%.

 Research of other managers’ cost disclosures suggests the range amongst our competitors by broadly comparable size of portfolio is 1% to 2.5%.
 Competitor cost comparisons are not like-for-like in terms of scope of service:

 - None offers fully-customised goal-based portfolios with quantified outcomes and can measure (by modelling) progress towards those outcomes, including resource requirements and confidence levels

 - Few if any genuinely integrate continuous financial planning with the management of the portfolio or can demonstrate a formal, mathematical link between portfolio and plan.

 - Competitor costs at the high end might be explained by either expensive underlying investment holdings or high management charges at the firm level.